giantswarm/gatling-app/README.md

 values must be provided via the `values.yaml` file.

 Notes:
  - If you are using the `configMap` method, then it should be created _before_ the app is deployed.
- - If you provide a value for `simulation.url` then any configMap is ignored.
+ - If you provide a value for `simulation.url` then any `configMap` is ignored.

 ### `configMap` method

-Below is a sample configMap which is used to test the performance of an ingress controller.
+Below is a sample `configMap` which is used to test the performance of an ingress controller.

 Notes:
  - The `configMap` name must be provided via the `simulation.configMap.name` key in `values.yaml` (`simulation-configmap` in the example below).
- - The simulation file key (`NginxSimulation.scala` in the example below) must be a valid file name for a simulation Class.
+ - The simulation file key (`NginxSimulation.scala` in the example below) must be a valid file name for a simulation class.

 ```
 apiVersion: v1